eburghar/kakship/README.md

 `kakship`

 - overrides override the default config file path with `$kak_config/starship.toml`,
-- defines the shell to none to disable escaping,
+- set the STARSHIP_SHELL to be `sh`
 - forward the given arguments to `starship`,
 - transforms ansi-codes to kakoune face definitions when called with `prompt` argument.

-It uses an included [yew-ansi](https://github.com/siku2/yew-ansi) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.
+It uses a forked [yew-ansi](https://github.com/eburghar/yew-ansi.git) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.

-The kakoune script call `kakship` when buffer is idle for all normal windows.
+The kakoune script call `kakship` in normal mode when idle for all normal windows.
 As `starship` is really fast and format a prompt in ms, the script doesn't need to be clever about when refreshing the status bar.

 ## Installation